klavdiiaN/disco/server/README.md

 ### Federated Learning

-The server receives model weights updates from participants (clients), but never receives any training data.
+The server receives model weight updates from participants (clients), but never receives any training data.
 For every task, it keeps track of connected clients and weight updates, and periodically aggregates and serves the most recent weight updates.

 All endpoints listed below are implemented as messages on a WebSocket, mounted on the `/feai/:taskID/:clientID/` route.
 It means the endpoints trigger their actions for task `taskID` as client `clientID`.